James C. Smith (politician)

-James Cloudis Smith (born May 25, 1940) is an American lawyer who served as the 32nd Florida attorney general from 1979 to 1987 and 21st and 24th Secretary of State of Florida from 1987 to 1995 and from 2002 until 2003.
+James Cloudis Smith (born May 25, 1940) is an American lawyer who served as the 32nd Attorney General of Florida from 1979 to 1987 and 21st and 24th Secretary of State of Florida from 1987 to 1995 and from 2002 until 2003.
 He currently chairs the Florida State University Board of Trustees.

 Career

 Early years

 Smith received his Bachelor of Science degree in Government and Public Administration from Florida State University in 1962, and while in college he was a member of the Alpha Tau Omega fraternity.
 In addition he received his Juris Doctor from Stetson University College of Law in 1967.
 Also he served in the reserves of the United States Army and earned the rank of second lieutenant.